(715) 725-0820

 Ah, the “Good old Days.”

-We used to live in tribes with lots of support.
+We used to live in tribes with built-in support.

 Things have changed.